AlexandreRiv/ProjectPokemon/README.md

 ## Controls
-- Left click: Select action
+- Left click: Select action and moves
+- - Mouse navigation:
+  - Click on moves to attack
+  - Click on bag to access items
+  - Click on items to use them
 - Back key: Return to main menu
 - Escape key: Exit game